 - Increase the possibility of being involved in work- connected or driving accidents

-- Make arrhythmias or unbalanced heartbeats very likely
+- Make arrhythmias or irregular heartbeats more likely

 - Increase the potential of, or worsen the severity of, heart attacks

 Because of the two prevalent types of Sleep Apnea, treating Sleep Apnea is not as straightforward as you would wish.
 In essence everyone wants a Sleep Apnea cure, but in reality the prospect of a cure is minor and related to very specific instances.
 For the majority of Sleep Apnea sufferers, the likely outcome is a long term plan to treat the symptoms and minimise the impact the this disorder has on your day-to-day life.

 Sleep Apnea Devices & Appliances Solutions